I was fortunate to grow up with a relatively privileged upbringing in the 1980s.

 What constitutes poverty in America?

-Every year, the Department of Health and Human Services will issue new poverty guidelines under the authority of 42 U.S.C.
+Every year, the Department of Health and Human Services issues new poverty guidelines under the authority of 42 U.S.C.
 9902(2).
 It has to be adjusted each year because of inflation.

 The poverty level is based on where you live as well as how many people are in your household.
 It’s also sometimes called a poverty line, meaning you are either above or below it based on your income.